Dozens of whistleblowers accuse businesses of not following mayor’s order

 The list shows Digital Risk’s supervisor allegedly said compliance with the order is optional.
 News4Jax attempted to contact Digital Risk for comment, but the phone number didn’t work.

-“The first step is to encourage these people to be reasonable and follow that order,” Mayor Lenny Curry said in a Zoom news conference Wednesday morning.
+“The first step is to encourage these people to be reasonable and follow that order,” Mayor Lenny Curry said in a Zoom news conference March 25.
 “We don’t want to end up in a place of condemnation.”

 He continued asking citizens to be careful, threatening to shut off utilities or condemn the properties of companies not complying with his executive order, which says people who can work from home should and those who can’t must keep a safe distance from others.